 Join the The Nature Foundation at Wintergreen today.
 Here's how:

 Types of Memberships:

-A individual blazer membership entitles you to free Mornings in the Mountains hikes offered year-round by foundation naturalists and 10% discount on Nature Center Shoppe purchases.
+An individual blazer membership entitles you to free Living with Nature at Wintergreen hikes offered year-round by foundation naturalists, subscription to The Mountain Messenger, a newsletter dedicated to our membership, and a 10% discount on Nature Center Shoppe purchases.

 What we do

 The Nature Foundation at Wintergreen functions as a center for research and education.

 To that end, we are engaged in an array of activities, including the following:

 - offering educational programs through guided hikes, scientific conferences, programs for local schools, and on-site youth and adult programs.

 - maintaining more than 30 miles of trails.

 - conducting research in native plant germination and propagation.